tobinbradley/dirt-simple-postgis-http-api/config/README.md

 ### host

 The server will bind to the `host` name or IP address that is supplied.
 To listen on all available IPv4 interfaces it should be "0.0.0.0" or "::" to accept connections on all IPv6 addresses.
 Default value is "localhost".

+### logger

+Turn on [Fastify's logger](https://www.fastify.io/docs/latest/Logging/) to show log information in the console.
+The default is `false`.
+This will have negative performance implications, so don't leave it on in production.

 ### swagger